gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 - TTP Analysis
     - Understanding how attackers operate (e.g., phishing campaigns, credential stuffing, exploiting zero-days) enables more precise identification of potential risk vectors.
 - Threat Intelligence Feeds
-    - Use commercial, open-source and ISAC/ISAO feeds to uncover active and emerging threats.
+    - Use commercial, open-source and information sharing organization feeds to uncover active and emerging threats.
 - Dark Web Monitoring
     - Identifies exposed credentials, leaked data, or mentions of your organization, providing early indicators of potential attacks.
 - Attack Surface Intelligence
-    - External reconnaissance (e.g., shadow IT, exposed services) is informed by threat actor behaviors and tactics.
+    - Helps identifying, monitoring and analyzing all the possible entry points that an attacker can potentially exploit
 - Threat Modeling Support
     - CTI enables more realistic and dynamic threat models by incorporating current adversarial TTPs.
 - Contextual Risk Scoring